ubccpsc/classy/docs/developer/customization.md

 ## Nginx / Services Routing

 The nginx.rconf has been modified to work with UBC operating requirements.
-Any customization requires that the [nginx.rconf](https://github.com/ubccpsc/classy/blob/master/packages/proxy/nginx.rconf) and [proxy.conf](https://github.com/ubccpsc/classy/blob/master/packages/proxy/proxy.conf) files as templates.
+Any customization requires that the [nginx.rconf](https://github.com/ubccpsc/classy/blob/master/packages/proxy/nginx.rconf) and [proxy.conf](https://github.com/ubccpsc/classy/blob/master/packages/proxy/proxy.conf) files are used as scaffolding for your changes.

 ### Defaults